 All courses in a minor must be completed with a grade of C- or higher.
-A cumulative grade point average of 2.50 for all courses in the minor is required; and at least 12 semester hours must be completed in residence.
+A cumulative grade point average of 2.50 for all courses in a minor is required; and at least 12 semester hours must be completed in residence.
 Internships and Independent Study do not apply to the minors.

-Minor in Business Administration
+Business Administration Minor